rwxrob/zet/20210716200545/README.md

-# Which Single-Node Cluster to Learn On?
+# Which Kubernetes Single-Node Cluster to Learn On?

 * `minikube`
   * Virtual machine with Kubernetes inside